globalizejs/globalize/README.md

 Even if the application deals with Enligh loacle only, it may still need globalization to format programming language bytes into human understandable language and vice-versa in a effective and reasonable way.
+For example, to display something better than "Edited 1 minutes ago".

 <a name="why_globalize"></a>
 ### Why Globalize?